 To make the filling, we toss chopped apples with orange juice, orange zest, sugar, cinnamon, and nutmeg.
 Like most baked apple recipes, you’ll want to use flavorful and firm apples.
 It’s also nice to combine two varieties.
 We used two baking-friendly apples in our photos: Granny Smith and Braeburn.
 Honeycrisp and Pink Lady are another favorite, we used them to make this apple cobbler.

 We leave the apples unpeeled.
 I love saving a bit of prep time; the texture and flavor are better in the end, especially after such a long bake time.
 We do the same when making applesauce.
 If you’d love softer apples in your apple crisp, peel them.

 For the topping, we use melted butter.
 Spend a few minutes searching “apple crisp recipes” on the internet and you’ll notice most recipes call for cold or room temperature butter.
 This is exactly what we used to do.
 Using our fingers or a fork, we’d work the butter into flour and oats until crumbly.
 This method works well, but we think we’ve found a better way.

 We were looking for a tender topping with a little crunch — something to balance the softened apples.
 When we used the old method with un-melted butter, we noticed that during baking, the topping would melt down over the apples and into the filling below.
 It tasted great (how could it not, right?), but it wasn’t exactly what we were looking for.

-In our updated recipe, by starting with melted butter, the topping stays put and crisps on top of the apples.
+And there you have it, our best apple crisp recipe!
+Thanks to melted butter, the topping stays put and crisps on top of the apples.
 We use this same topping to make these cinnamon baked apples as well as our ridiculously easy blueberry crumble!

 Serve warm or serve our favorite way, which is cold — sounds a little strange, we know.
 After a night in the fridge, all the flavors meld and mingle, giving it lots of extra flavor the next day.